1. General Principles

 These principles will vary in their relevance and application to individuals.
 For some people, spiritual or religious beliefs will be of great significance, and should be taken into particular account.
 For others, this will not be the case.
 The local authority should consider how to apply these further principles on a case by case basis.
 This reflects the fact that every person is different and the matters of most importance to them will accordingly vary widely.

 2. Principles of Adult Safeguarding

-In relation to the local authority’s duty to adults experiencing or at risk of abuse or neglect, the Care and Support Statutory Guidance (Department of Health, 2016) details six key principles which underpin all adult safeguarding work.
+In relation to the local authority’s duty to adults experiencing or at risk of abuse or neglect, the Care and Support Statutory Guidance (Department of Health and Social Care)details six key principles which underpin all adult safeguarding work.

 - Empowerment: People being supported and encouraged to make their own decisions and informed consent.
 “I am asked what I want as the outcomes from the safeguarding process and these directly inform what happens.”

 - Prevention: It is better to take action before harm occurs.
 “I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help.”

 - Proportionality: The least intrusive response appropriate to the risk presented.
 “I am sure that the professionals will work in my interest, as I see them and they will only get involved as much as needed.”

 - Protection: Support and representation for those in greatest need.
 “I get help and support to report abuse and neglect.
 I get help so that I am able to take part in the safeguarding process to the extent to which I want.”